What are red, blue, yellow etc? They are colours of visible light.

 You need to protect eyes and skin when using SW or MW for any length of time.
 You should never look for more than a second into any turned-on UV lamp or torch.
 (See UV Safety)

 Some rocks (minerals) glow under UV.
 Most don’t.
 Some rocks fluoresce (glow) under SW, others under MW and others under LW.
 Some glow under more than one UV wavelength.
-How minerals glow depends on what impurities (called “activators”) are present.
+Whether a mineral glows depends on whether it absorbs rather than reflects UV light.
+How it glows depends on what impurities (called “activators”) are present.

 Some minerals fluoresce very differently under more than one wavelength.
 For example some willemite from Puttapa in South Australia glows bright green under SW and bright yellow under MW.

 Ordinary fluorescent ceiling lights work like this: Inside the tube SW UV is generated.
-The inside surface of the glass tube is covered with stuff (called phosphor) that SW UV causes to fluoresce bright white or whatever colour the fluorescent light is.
+The inside surface of the glass tube is covated with stuff (called phosphor) that the SW UV causes to fluoresce bright white or whatever colour the fluorescent light is.
 That’s why they’re called fluorescent lights.